bfansports/CloudTranscode/README.md

 The goal of this project is to create an open source, scalable and cheap distributed transcoding platform where users have complete control over performance and cost.

-We start with video transcoding which is the most costly.
-Today's commercial solutions for video transcoding are way too expensive for large volumes.
+We start with video transcoding which is the most costly, but the goal is to transcode any media (audio, documents and images).
+We use FFMpeg for video transcoding.

+Today's commercial solutions for video transcoding are very expensive for large volumes.
 With this solution you can transcode large quantity of videos at the pace you want, thus controling your cost.
-We use FFMpeg for video transcoding.

 With Cloud Transcode, you control: scale, speed and cost.
-You can even run everything locally if you want, no Cloud instance required.
+You can run everything locally if you want, no Cloud instance required.
 You only need an Amazon AWS account and an Internet connection to use the required Amazon services: SWF, SQS and S3.

-It means that you can have a local, hybrid or full cloud setup using Amazon Ec2 instances, it's up to you.
+It means that you can have a local, hybrid or full cloud setup on Amazon Ec2 instances, it's up to you.

 # Transcoding supported
 - **Video to Video transcoding**: One video IN, many videos OUT.
 Any formats and codecs supported by your ffmpeg.
 - **Video to Thumbnails transcoding**: Snapshot at certain time in video or intervals snapshot every N seconds.
-- **Watermark integration in video**: Take image IN and position it on top of the video.
+- **Watermark integration in video**: Take image IN and position a watermark on top of the video.
 Custom position and transparency.

 # High Level Architecture
 ![Alt text](/../images/high_level_arch.png?raw=true "High Level Architecture")